-Technology developed by one company in the AWE program is focused on the coronavirus pandemic, says Pankhi Kashyap at the Defence and Space Robotics Laboratory in Assam.
+Technology developed by one company in the Academy for Women Entrepreneurs program is focused on the coronavirus pandemic, says Pankhi Kashyap at the Defence and Space Robotics Laboratory in Assam.

 “Initially, we were building quadruped robots to assist the frontline in battlefield and hostage situations, or in natural calamities,” she explains.
 “When the Covid pandemic happened, we put our research to work to develop measures to protect humans from microbial enemies and we came up with three products, well-tested and proven to deactivate the coronavirus within 30 seconds from any surface.
 The AWE program provided wonderful mentorship, understanding the weights a woman carries and gave the best hand-holding in creating a network.”

 “The journey has been eye-opening and life-changing,” says Richon Kashung, owner of October Pumpkin Co., a small fragrance firm in Manipur.
 “AWE and the DreamBuilder program have taught me things that my college education didn’t.
 After joining this program, I know I can do so much more in order to give back to society.”